golangci/golangci-lint/README.md

 goconst: Finds repeated strings that could be replaced by a constant [fast: true, auto-fix: false]
 gocritic: The most opinionated Go source code linter [fast: true, auto-fix: false]
 gocyclo: Computes and checks the cyclomatic complexity of functions [fast: true, auto-fix: false]
+godox: Tool for detection of FIXME, TODO and other comment keywords [fast: true, auto-fix: false]
 gofmt: Gofmt checks whether code was gofmt-ed.
 By default this tool runs with -s option to check for code simplification [fast: true, auto-fix: true]
 goimports: Goimports does everything that gofmt does.
 Additionally it checks unused imports [fast: true, auto-fix: true]
 golint: Golint differs from gofmt.
 Gofmt reformats Go source code, whereas golint prints out style mistakes [fast: true, auto-fix: false]